litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 ### Setup Service Account

 A service account should be created to allow chaosengine to run experiments in your application namespace.
 Copy the following into a `rbac.yaml` manifest and run `kubectl apply -f rbac.yaml` to create one such account on the `nginx` namespace.
-This serviceaccount has just enough permissions needed to run the container-kill chaos experiment.
+This service account has just enough permissions needed to run the container-kill chaos experiment.

 **NOTE**: